 In January 2021, we took our kids on a 3-month RV trip down to Arizona.
 We stayed at more than 15 different campgrounds and boondocking spots.
-We explored Arizona state parks, went to a few museums and visited several kids play centers.
+We especially enjoyed staying at Arizona state parks and living a simple RV camping life, with a bit of homeschool and lots of exploring.

 It’s always a great idea to do activities that allow our kids to burn some energy by running and climbing.
 We love going to local playgrounds and city parks, and we found no shortage of kids activities near Phoenix, Arizona.